milton-kabir/simpleNodeApp/README.md

         "quantity": 3,
         "product" : "Orange"
     }
-On success you will get the response: "Order Item is added to the list."
+On success you will get the response: "This order item has been added to the orderItems list."

 And again